 - An overseas applicant intending to conduct an international multi-center clinical trial in China can simultaneously conduct a Phase I clinical trial inside and outside China, which essentially means foreign Phase I clinical trial data can be used for the approval application of imported drugs.

 - An orphan drug may get a trial exemption or patient number reduced.

 - Overseas licensed orphan drugs may get NDA approval directly with conditions (PMR will be required).

 - The foreign company is allowed to conduct China standalone study for innovation drug without CPP

 - To crack down falsifying data, CFDA launched a self-inspection program in 2015, for clinical data.
 This required applicants, CRO’s and clinical sites to self-inspect 1,622 registration applications pending for approval and uncovered inauthentic and incomplete data with accompanying disapproval or investigations for appropriate cases by CFDA.
 CFDA reported that around 90 percent of the 1,622 applications have been withdrawn by applicants or rejected by CFDA.

 Sites-related changes & impact

 - CFDA will no longer accredit clinical sites with Good clinical practice (GCP).
 However, CFDA retains responsibility for site inspections.
 Most importantly, accreditation of clinical trial institutions will be subject to record-filing.

 - This means all qualified hospitals may become clinical sites.
 Investigators will be more motivated for trials.

-- Sponsor/CRO will have a much bigger site pool to select sites for their clinical trials since more sites will be able to conduct trials.
+- The sponsor/CRO will have a much bigger site pool to select sites for their clinical trials since more sites will be able to conduct trials.

 - Increased competition among sites will bring better data quality.
 New sites will need to have more GCP training and attention from sponsor/CRO to ensure data quality and integrity.

 - Clinical trial institutions and investigators will receive support in conducting clinical trials.

 - This is expected to bring positive changes in patient recruitment & data quality commitment from sites/investigators.

 EC-related changes & impact